-The applicable licence is the GNU General Public License (GPL), Version 3 or later.
-The GPL compliance guide will give you a practical overview.
-Besides, you may also be interested in the full licence text (PDF).
+The applicable licence is the GNU General Public License (GPL) Version 3 or later.
+The release downloads contain a copy of the full GPL text.
 While this licence raises certain obligations, “open source” would also make a good selling point.

 The documentation already includes a user-oriented instruction manual (PDF), explaining how to actually use the CT800 with its various options.

 The power-on self test aims for easier troubleshooting, both for the production test and for the end customer.
 If the hardware is damaged, the end customer has a clear proof of it, and the vendor support line can directly conclude that the device has to be sent in for repair or replacement.
 Another important feature is the battery monitoring which prevents damaging rechargeable batteries by deep discharge.

 The hardware will need some cost engineering driven redesign since the prototype version depicted in the gallery will never find its way into mass production.
 The keys alone cost more than 400 EUR because they are piezo switches designed for waterproof devices.

 But it is also possible to use some matrix keypad with micro switches, the software is designed to handle that (debouncing included).
 Actually, I connected the switches using a little board so that electrically, it is equivalent to a matrix keypad.